winternet-studio/yii2-wordpress-glue/readme.md

 Create a new Wordpress plugin by creating a new folder in eg. `wp-content/plugins/awesome-plugin` and run/execute these tasks that that folder:

-- create `composer.json` with at least this (could not get it working without these settings):
+- create `composer.json` with at least this:

 ```php
 {